e-kor/otus-web-python/README.rst

 just run main.py with keywords to search as arguements: ::

-    python3 main.py stuff to search for
+    python main.py stuff to search for

 additional keyword arguements: